Gardener’s Hands 101: Protection & Cleaning Tips

-If you enjoy gardening and puttering around in the yard, you know how quickly dirt seems to accumulate under the fingernails and in every crack and crevice in the skin.
-Wearing gloves when gardening does help but dirt still seems to find its way in.
+If you enjoy puttering around in the dirt outside, you know how quickly it seems to accumulate under the fingernails and in every crack and crevice in the skin.
+Wearing gloves does help but soil still seems to find its way in.

-Here are tips for protecting hands when gardening (and why you want to), removing garden stains and a few skin moisturizing tips (after all that washing and scrubbing, your hands will need it).
+Here are tips for protecting hands when digging around in the soil, removing stains and a few moisturizing suggestions.

-- If you’re happy wearing standard garden gloves, consider slipping hands into a pair of surgical gloves before putting on your regular gloves (now you have two layers), this does an excellent job of keeping out dirt.
+- Consider slipping on a pair of latex or surgical ones underneath a fabric pair first (now there are two layers), this does an excellent job of keeping out dirt.

-If you’re happiest digging around with your bare hands, make sure to wash hands well as soon as you’re done (including underneath your fingernails) and avoid touching your mouth, nose and eyes until hands are clean.
-And of course–don’t pick up any food items to eat until hands have been washed.
-If you’re pregnant, it’s safest to wear gloves.
+If happiest digging around with bare hands, make sure to scrub up well with hot soapy water (including underneath fingernails) and avoid touching mouth, nose and eyes until washing up.
+If pregnant, it’s safest to wear gloves.

 Some ideas: